jimmy-penn/grafanc/README.md

 ### Required libraries

-GrafAnc requires htslib be installed on the system.
+GrafAnc requires that htslib be installed on the system.
 Please refer to the [htslib documentation](https://www.htslib.org) for details.

 ### Make C++ binary `grafanc`